nuxeo-sandbox/nuxeo-s3-utils/README.md

 ```

 2. In our Studio project, we create two XML extension
-  * First one (notice: Give whatever name you want to the XML Extension itself) uses the key, the secret and "the-bucket"
+  * First one (notice: Give whatever name you want to the XML Extension itself) uses the region and "the-bucket"

 ```
 <extension target="org.nuxeo.s3utils.service" point="configuration">